cprass/adventofcode23/readme.md

 `-i myData.txt` - Load data from `myData.txt`, located at the root of the repository (data is loaded from `data.txt` if not set)

-`-t myTestData.txt` - Ignore data input and load data from `myTestData.txt` instead, located at the root of the repository
+`-t` - Ignore data input and load data from `./internal/day_{n}/test.txt` instead, located at the root of the repository

 `<int>`